juntao/arenztopia/content/news/Issue 26.md

 ## Feature: Domo Lexington
 By Tony Yuan and Lorenzo Avila

 Today we interviewed Domo Lexington, a famous chef working in Arenztopia City.
 He owns a famous restaurant there that is known for its many variations on popular dishes.

 Olb City Announcer: Could you just breifly describe your restaurant?

-Domo Lexington: So it's called the Lucio, after the first Duke of Venice.
+Domo Lexington: So it's called the Lucio, after the first Doge of Venice.
 It's housed in an old, historic 1900 building but it features all the latest design trends inside.
 We use only the finest ingredients, and we cook our dishes using traditional methods.

 OCA: What are some of your favorite dishes on the menu?